phalcon/awesome-phalcon/CONTRIBUTING.md

 - List items should be sorted *alphabetically*.
 - Each item should be limited to one link
-- The link should be the name of the package or project
+- The link should be the name of the library or project
 - Descriptions should be clear, concise, and non-promotional
 - Descriptions should follow the link, on the same line